LayerTwo-Labs/fast-withdraw-server-node/README.md

 - Node.js
 - Bitcoin node running (for L1 operations)
+- Enforcer running (So that L2s can run)
 - Thunder node running (for L2 operations)
 - Thunder CLI installed at `~/Downloads/thunder-cli`
 - BitNames node running (for L2 operations)